Chances were missed to stop U. of Michigan doctor Anderson

 A WRESTLER COMPLAINS

 In 1975, Tad DeLuca wrote a 10-page letter to his coach about a range of issues, including Anderson's insistence that athletes “drop your drawers” for a rectal exam, no matter the reason for a visit.
 No action was taken.
-The coach, Bill Johannesen, said he couldn't recall any complaints about Anderson.
+The coach, Bill Johannesen, told investigators that he he couldn't recall any complaints about Anderson.
 In 2018, 43 years later, DeLuca wrote to athletic director Warde Manuel about Anderson, a letter that led to a police investigation.

 ADMINISTRATOR GETS ANGRY